open-innovations/register-of-members-interests-proto/src/docs/index.md

 * `dependencies` A list of required features to be able to answer this competency.
   These are provided in namespaced form enabling them to be uniquely identified.
   Lists of features for each scope can be found on [the features pages](/features/).

+#### Categories

+The `RMFI Category` field from the `src/_data/evidence.csv` file is used to create dashboard sections.
+The order of these sections is defined in the `src/_data/dashboard/categories.yml` file.

 #### Scope